sanjanb/Book-Recommendation-System-Using-KNN/README.md

 ## Project Overview

-This project uses the **K-Nearest Neighbors** algorithm to recommend books.
-By analyzing user ratings from the **Book-Crossings dataset**, the algorithm identifies books that share similar user preferences.
+This project implements a **KNN-based Book Recommendation System**.
+By analyzing the Book-Crossings dataset, the system suggests books similar to an input book based on user ratings.

 ---